 When your website breaks, it’s only natural to panic and try to find a way to remedy the situation immediately.
-That’s where a rollback plugin steps in.
+That’s where a rollback WordPress plugin steps in.

 What Is A WordPress Rollback Plugin?

 However, you can also manually rollback a WordPress plugin version.
 This is a risky method as it involves modifying your WordPress files, but sometimes it’s unavoidable.
 For instance, if during the update, you lost access to your wp-admin panel, you won’t be able to install a rollback plugin.
-In cases like this, you can attempt to rollback your update manually.
+In cases like this, you can attempt to rollback your plugin update in WordPress manually.

 We show you how to use both methods.
 But before we begin, we’d like to touch upon when you should use the rollback plugin.

-It’s important to understand whether or not you should attempt to rollback your update.
+It’s important to understand whether or not you should attempt to rollback your plugin update.
 Here are a few important things to check:

 - Do you have a backup copy of your website before the update was implemented?
 If you do, restoring your backup copy would be a better option.
-It will rollback the update without causing any further issues.
+It will rollback the plugin update without causing any further issues.

-- What are the details of the update you carried out?
+- What are the details of the plugin update you carried out?
 Check what the update contains.
-If the update carried a security patch, it isn’t wise to roll back.
+If the plugin update carried a security patch, it isn’t wise to roll back.
 You could make your site vulnerable to hackers.

 - Check the compatibility details.
-This is a strong indicator of whether rolling back the update will fix the problem or not.
+This is a strong indicator of whether rolling back the plugin update will fix the problem or not.
 If you see that the plugin is compatible with the version of WordPress you’re running, then rolling back might not solve the problem.

 - Check support forums to see if others are experiencing the same issue.
 There might be other solutions to fix the issue at hand.
 For example, if you updated a plugin and it broke your site, you may need to update your WordPress core to fix the problem.
 In this case, you don’t need to rollback the plugin update.

-Once you’re sure you want to roll back the update, you can proceed to the next steps.
+Once you’re sure you want to roll back the plugin update, you can proceed to the next steps.

 How To Safely Use WordPress Rollback Plugin Update